SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 The advantage of rescaling the time series is that one shared model can be used to predict all the time series.

 The way the loss is formulated can heavily impact the performance of the model.
 Benchmarks showed that predicting the change versus the last non missing value works significantly better than predicting next values.
-This simple change biases the model to predict no change and reserve modeling capacity to focus on true factors of variation.
+This simple change biases the model to predict no change and reserves modeling capacity to focus on true factors of variation.

 Incorporating features of the time of the day also showed to help benchmarks significantly.
-These include periodical features on the hour, day, week and year.
+These include periodical features on the day and the week.
+I could have used hour and year but dropped those out of fear for overfitting.
 Features are calculated by a polar transformation.
 Series that are zero/missing for most of the individual series will be treated differently, this is further discussed in the input of the deep learning model.

 #### Input Deep Learning Model

+In this section the inputs of the neural network are described.
+In this section the missing values refer to values that belong to the regular values that are neither interpolated or outliers.

 Not all the time series are used to feed the deep learning model.
 The time series are subdivided in valid and invalid data, based on the number of missing values.
 Series consisting of more than 90% of missing values in the train phase are considered invalid.
 However, the status (valid/invalid) can change in the adapt phase.
-Three possible scenarios are considered (displayed as 1, 2 and 3 in following figures).
+Three possible scenarios are considered for each series independently at each adapt step (displayed as 1, 2 and 3 in following figures).
 {% include image.html url="/img/EC/splitdata.jpg" description="<small>Split time series in valid and invalid data</small>" %}

-* <b>Scenario 1</b>: Scenario 1 applies to series which are valid at all times (train and adapt phase).
+* <b>Scenario 1</b>: Scenario 1 applies to series which are valid at both times (train and adapt phase).
 The number of missing values are limited and the regime (range in particular) is consistent throughout time.
 The time series are subjected to two types of manipulations, scaling and differentiating.
-The scaling parameters (max, min,...) are determined in the training phase and saved in the Cache folder.
-This is a folder for cache files in the output directory.
+The scaling parameters (max, min,...) are determined in the training phase and are stored between prediction steps.
 In the adapt phase the scaling parameters are reloaded and used to scale the adapt time series.
 {% include image.html url="/img/EC/scenario1.jpg" description="<small>Scenario 1</small>" %}

 * <b>Scenario 2</b>: Scenario 2 applies to series which are valid in the training phase, but act different in the adapt phase (e.g. the ranges (min - max) change).
 The scaling determined in the training phase is no longer valid.
 If the scaled series exceed 1.2 or drop below -0.2 the series are considered temporary invalid.
 During temporary invalidness predictions are persistence.
+Persistence predictions are extrapolations of the last non outlier or interpolated value.
+If the last value is a 0 the persistence prediction is a zero as well.
 {% include image.html url="/img/EC/scenario2.jpg" description="<small>Scenario 2</small>" %}

 * <b>Scenario 3</b>: Scenario 3 applies to series which are invalid in the training phase, but become active in the adapt phase.
-Scaling parameters are determined in the adapt phase.
+Scaling parameters are determined periodically in the adapt phase after 150 steps.
 {% include image.html url="/img/EC/scenario3.jpg" description="<small>Scenario 3</small>" %}

 In the training phase, all possible data was taken into account.
 In the adapt phase, a <b>moving window approach </b>is applied.
 Only a part of the historical data is taken into account to perform the prediction.
 The number of steps and the forecast horizon are predetermined by the EC.
 {% include image.html url="/img/EC/moving_window.jpg" description="<small>Moving window approach in adapt phase.</small>" %}

 The deep learning model can be (but is not in the final submission) (pre-)trained and updated on specific moments in time.
+The pre-training could have been done partially.
+The best candidated for the pre-training would be the first layers of the three considered MLP's.
+This first layers are more likely to detect generic time series features and are most likely to transfer well to new data.
 All data is used in the training phase, with a limited train window, to train the model and the scaling parameters are determined (cfr.
 Scenario 1).
-In the adapt phase, the <b>model</b> (and scaling parameters in Scenario 3) <b>gets updated, every fixed number of steps</b>.
+In the adapt phase, the <b>model</b> (and scaling parameters in Scenario 3) <b>gets updated, every fixed number of steps</b> (150 steps).
 {% include image.html url="/img/EC/model_update.jpg" description="<small>Data Flow</small>" %}

 ### <a name="featEng"><a> Feature engineering

-The predictors used in the final model are:
+To summarize, the considered predictors used in the final model are:

 * The current value and a flag if it is missing value
 * Periodical features of the part of the day (sin/cos projection)
 * Periodical features of the part of the week (sin/cos projection)
-* Lagged values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): first and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values
+* 33 Lagged values [1, 2, 3, 4, 5, 7, 10, 14, 20, 28, 36, 48, 60, 80, 100, 120, 140, 160, 180, 200, 220, 240, 260, 270, 280, 283, 285, 287, 288, 289, 291, 293, 296]: First and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values.
+There is a concentration of lag values at 1 day back as many series showed daily periodic trends (24 * 12 = 288
+* 5 minutes).
-* Lagged missing values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): True/False/missing values
+* 33 Lagged missing values [1, 2, 3, 4, 5, 7, 10, 14, 20, 28, 36, 48, 60, 80, 100, 120, 140, 160, 180, 200, 220, 240, 260, 270, 280, 283, 285, 287, 288, 289, 291, 293, 296]: True/False/missing values
 * Last not missing value: relative change of the lagged values/missing value
 * Number of consecutive zeros: scaled [0,1]:
-   * 1: >= 300 consecutive values,
    * 0: no zeros
+   * Number of consecutive zeros/300 for 0 < Number of consecutive zeros < 300
+   * 1 otherwise

 ### <a name="modelArchitecture"><a> Model Architecture

-The deep learning model consist of 3 different mlp’s and one optimizer.
+The deep learning model consists of three different MLP’s and one shared optimizer.
+These three different MLP's are combined into on single model that is used for all time series to leverage the generalization capabilities of the neural networks to handl the complex modeling problem.

+{% include image.html url="/img/EC/model_architecture.jpg" description="<small> Model Architecture </small>" %}

+* <b>Embedding MLP</b>: Aims to extract individual time series specific features, enabling the model to specialize to varying time series patterns.
+Without this component, the overall model would not be able to take a horizon into account that exceeds the maximum feature lag.
-* <b>Embedding mlp</b>: Aims to incorporate a differentiating between individual time series.
-Translates one-hot encoding predictors to embedding, which is used as input for the zero model and the continuous model.
+This MLP translates one-hot encoding predictors to a fixed length numeric embedding, which is used as additional input on top of the features.
 The weights of the embedding can only be changed by the backpropagation of the continuous model.
 Influence of the zero model on the embedding is prevented by introducing a stop gradient.
-* <b>Zero model mlp</b>: Predicts the probability of the values being zero (0/1).
+* <b>Zero model MLP</b>: Predicts the probability of the values being zero (0/1).
-* <b>Continuous model mlp</b>: Predicts the continuous targets (the change).
+* <b>Continuous model MLP</b>: Predicts the continuous targets (the change).
 The last layer weights of the change model are initialized near zero.
 Close to persistence as starting point instead of random change predictions.
-* <b>Optimizer</b>: One shared adam optimizer is used for all models
+* <b>Optimizer</b>: One shared adam optimizer is used for all models.

-{% include image.html url="/img/EC/model_architecture.jpg" description="<small> Model Architecture </small>" %}

 One of the major difficulties of this competition lies in the number of zeros in the data.
 This was captured by dividing the prediction in two sub-predictions/models.
 * A zero-model, predicting the probability<sup>*</sup> of the next value being a zero or not (when the current value is not missing)
   * <b> 12<sup>**</sup> binary targets  </b>
-* A Continuous model, predicting the real value (when the current value is not zero or missing)
+* A Continuous model, predicting the real value (when the current value is not zero or missing).
+This model predicts the change in normalized value from the last value.
+The predictions are converted using the training range in the post-processing phase.
   * <b>12<sup>**</sup> continuous targets</b>

-<sub> (*) probabilities were clipped: >0.99~1, <0.01~0 </sub>
+<sub> (*) probabilities were clipped in a post-processing phase: >0.99~1, <0.01~0 </sub>

 <sub> (**) depends on the prediction horizon </sub>

-The get to the final prediction, the targets of the two models are multiplied as follows:
+To get to the final prediction, the targets of the two models are multiplied as follows:

 <p style="text-align:center;"><b> Final prediction = (1 - probability being zero) * continuous prediction </b></p>